JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 data.

 1. In IntelliJ IDEA, make sure you are in **Project** view.
-2. Create a new Swift file in the `iosApp` folder and name it `RocketLaunchRow`.
+2. Create a new Swift file in the `iosApp` folder, next to `ContentView.swift`, and name it `RocketLaunchRow`.
 3. Update the `RocketLaunchRow.swift` file with the following code:

     ```Swift